Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 	  Rendering model states...
 DONE
 	  Applying polls.0001_initial...
 OK

 OK!
 Django just applied the `0001_initial` migration to the database.
-Check it in the database shell:
+Check it:

 	you@dev-machine: mysql -uroot -p
 	mysql > use django_db;